LagoVista/docs/Firmware/PlatformIO_Documentation/FirmwareExamples/DHT11_22 TEMPERATURE-HUMIDITY.md

 # GPIO'S AND TEMPERATURE SENSORS

 ## Overview
 >There are commonly used temperature and himidity sensors available on the market.
-The two models, DHT11 and the DHT22 are inexpensive and they's work well woith the NuvIoT Sensor Board.
+The two models, DHT11 and the DHT22 are inexpensive and they work well woith the NuvIoT Sensor Board.
 >Each of these modules will provide a temperature and matching humidity reading via the digital output pin on each module.
 >